axelpale/nudged/doc/API.md

 Modify transformation so that its image is translated by the given vector.
-In other words it transforms points further by the given vector.
 Scale and rotation are kept intact.
+In other words the resulting transform first applies the given tr and applies an additional translation defined by the given vector.

 <p style="display: inline">Parameters:</p>